dguglielmi-git/jwt-springboot-kotlin/README.md

 ## Thanks 🎁

-I hope you can use this solution and if you want to contribute with it, you are very welcome to join our Snappy team.
+I hope you can use this template for your future projects.